jiupinjia/Visualize-Optimization-Algorithms/README.md

 # Visualization of numerical optimization algorithms

-Numerical optimization is one of the most important mathematical foundations in image processing and machine learning field.
-However, at the beginning of my Phd years, the math behind it always made me frustrated.
-During the winter vacation of 2016, I reviewed 18 well-known optimization algorithms that I studied (including Gradient Descent, Newton Method, Quasi-Newton Method, Augmented Lagrangian Method and etc.), and made a list of GIF visualizations.
+Numerical optimization is one of the core math foundations in image processing and machine learning.
+But I remember in the beginning of my Ph.D. years, the math behind always made me frustrated 🙁🙁.

+During the winter vacation of 2016, I decided to make a change.
+I revisited some well-known optimization methods (e.g., Gradient Descent, Newton/Quasi-Newton Method, ALM, etc.), and made a series of GIF visualizations to show how these algorithms behave dynamically.
+Check out this repository and hope it can help you better understand these algorithms.

 ## Gradient Descent Methods.